Struggling with fatigue, having difficulty focusing, or just not feeling like your best self?

 Your body also uses the B vitamins B6, niacin, and folate to produce dopamine, and iron is also required.
 Find a multivitamin that provides all of these, as well as vitamin D, to be sure that you have all the essential nutrients necessary to help your body make more dopamine.

-Native to Africa and parts of Asia, Mucuna pruriens, or velvet bean, is a legume used for multiple wellness treatments.
-It is a natural source of L-dopa, a precursor to dopamine, which your body can use to synthesize it..
+Native to Africa and parts of Asia, Mucuna pruriens, or velvet bean, is a legume used in multiple ways for wellness.
+It is a natural source of L-dopa, a precursor to dopamine, which your body can use to synthesize it.
 Studies suggest Mucuna pruriens may aid the body in releasing more dopamine after crossing the blood-brain barrier.
 In animals, it helped restore dopamine levels in brain cells.

 This supplement is an adaptogen, a substance known for helping regulate natural processes within your body that allow you to adapt to stress.
 If you’re interested in trying Mucuna pruriens, look for an extract or capsule form.
 In its natural state, this bean tends to cause the skin to itch, and ingesting too much could be toxic, so it's best to take it as a supplement.